sblisesivdin/dehapad/about.md

 ## About

 DEHApad is a really very simple - light notepad application.
 It is not for programmers or writers.
 The main feature of the program is the sidebar-behavior.
 Once, there was a good software called Google Desktop.
 And as its user, I liked it very much.
 In addition to showing time, hard disk or network information, most of them I liked the notepad part.
 I used that for years.
 However, Google stopped to support it.
 There are some sidepad applications for Windows.
 However, they are huge and full of non-necessary features.
 I wanted a notepad sitting at the side.
 Therefore, as an old amateur Delphi programmer, I have started to code DEHApad with open source and free state-of-art IDE Lazarus and programming language Free Pascal.
-This will be just a hobby.
-I think it will become a mature product at the end of 2017 with my personal feedback for bug-fixes.
+I am a true believer of free software movement.
+However, I do not plan to make DEHApad open-source.
+This is my hobby project, and I want it to stay like this.
+Thanks for understanding.
 Thank you for visiting, and maybe for trying the DEHApad.

 If you have feedbacks and bug reports please do not hesitate to contact me: sblisesivdin-AT-gmail.com